patrick-may/patrick-may.github.io/_posts/2023-08-05-webstaurant-qa-internship.md

 categories: update
 ---

 Summer 2023 is closing up!
-In an effort to confirm my knowledge and experiences from my summer internship, I will do my best to 'teach' is to the bottomless internet void!
+In an effort to confirm my knowledge and experiences from my summer internship, I will do my best to 'teach' is to the bottomless internet void.

 # Prior